orb-community/pktvisor/README.md

 ### Docker

-One of the easiest way to get started with pktvisor is to use the [public docker image](https://hub.docker.com/r/ns1labs/pktvisor).
+One of the easiest ways to get started with pktvisor is to use the [public docker image](https://hub.docker.com/r/ns1labs/pktvisor).
 The image contains the collector agent (`pktvisord`), the command line UI (`pktvisor-cli`), and the pcap file analyzer (`pktvisor-pcap`).
 When running the container, you specify which tool to run.